Everything and More That You Need to Know about Planning a Company Retreat

 Past examples have included the OCEAN Personality Type evaluations and how to leverage our personality styles to better work together, culture exercises, and a lengthy tutorial on how to leverage our presence on social media into more growth.
 These sessions tend to be the most eye-opening and interesting from a people point of view.

-In terms of the leadership team and what our contributions are, every year I kick things off with the “State of the Union” — my presentation.
+In terms of the leadership team and what our contributions are, every year we kick things off with the “State of the Union”.
 It’s a very thorough deep dive that’s split into three sections:

 - The Year Prior (Reflection)

 - Our Current State, Where We Are Today (Assessment)

 - The Year Ahead (Roadmap)

 It usually ends up as a 90-minute comprehensive and honest evaluation of how the ship is sailing.
 This really helps galvanize the group into understanding how everyone contributes, where and how the money that comes in gets spent, and how we all fit together as a cohesive team trying to reach our shared goals.
 This session is where most people leave the retreat feeling reinvigorated.

 Tips & Advice For Planning A Company Retreat